My CFI Book

 My CFI Book References (Lesson Briefing)

-Lesson plans can use content from My CFI Book by selecting checkboxes during the editing process.
+Lesson plans can use content from My CFI Book by selecting checkboxes during editing.
 The selections can be broad, meaning an entire page is used, or they can be made more specific by selecting individual subtopics.

 Selecting References from My CFI Book

-The checkboxes correspond to pages or portions or pages that are in the book (My CFI Book).
-Any boxes selected will render the content from the book when the lesson plan is viewed.
+The checkboxes correspond to pages or portions of pages that are in the book (My CFI Book).
+Any selected boxes will render the book’s content when the lesson plan is viewed.

 “My CFI Book References” Panel When Editing

-Selections are made within the “My CFI Book References” panel, which is found at the bottom of the lesson plan editing page.
+Selections are made in the “My CFI Book References” panel at the bottom of the lesson plan editing page.

-The default selections for new users are limited in scope, generally replicating the Objectives of the Airman Certification Standards (ACS).
+The default selections for new users are limited in scope and generally replicate the Objectives of the Airman Certification Standards (ACS).
 Certificated instructors who are actively teaching will need to select additional topics for each lesson to ensure that all material is covered.

 How content from My CFI Book is used: